Caltech-IPAC/MontageNotebooks/README.md

 to provide native Windows executables and packaged as a binary Python extension (available via "pip install MontagePy").

-The distribution contains all libraries needed to build the toolkit from a single simple "make" command, including CFITSIO and the WCS library (which has been extended to support HEALPix and World-Wide Telescope TOAST projections.
+The source distribution contains all libraries needed to build the toolkit from a single simple "make" command, including CFITSIO and the WCS library (which has been extended to support HEALPix and World-Wide Telescope TOAST projections.
 The toolkit is in wide use in astronomy